-Days per month in each phase Type of input Pre- alliance ADA PAA (pre- PC) DCP Development and understanding of proposed ADA / PAA 2 - 3 Establishing the alliance & leadership development 2 - 3 1 - 2 0.5 Prepare for and participate in ALT meetings 1 - 2 1-2 0.25 Special meetings reviewing evolving Proposal and TOC 1 - 2 Providing more direct high-level support (being a champion, support on specific issues) 1 1 0.25 Typical days per month - total 4 - 6 4 - 7 2.5 - 3.5 0.5
+Days per month in each phase Type of input Pre- alliance ADA PAA (pre- SC3) DCP Development and understanding of proposed ADA / PAA 2 - 3 Establish the alliance & leadership/team development 2-3 2-3 1 Prepare for and participate in ALT meetings 2 - 3 1 - 2 0.25 Special meetings reviewing evolving Proposal and TOC 1 Provide more direct high-level governance & support (being a champion, support on specific issues) 2-3 1-2 0.25 Typical days per month - total 4 - 6 7 - 10 3 - 5 0.5

-Alliance Manager and Alliance Management Team (AMT)
+Alliance Project Manager and Alliance Management Team (AMT)

-The Alliance Manager leads the AMT, which in turn leads, manages and coordinates day-to-day activities of the alliance.
+The Alliance Project Manager leads the AMT, which in turn leads, manages and coordinates day-to-day activities of the alliance.

-The Alliance Manager reports to the ALT and usually attends ALT meetings, but is not a member of the ALT.
-Key duties of the Alliance Manager (supported by the AMT) include:
+The Alliance Project Manager reports to the ALT and usually attends ALT meetings, but is not a member of the ALT.
+Key duties of the Alliance Project Manager (supported by the AMT) include: